MarcusSwe/AdvancedJavaSlutProj/README.md

 - 3 computer players that roams different rooms and pick up and drop item
 - player can room around rooms and pick up, drop and steal items from NPC
 - goal is to find key and correct room to win
+- save function that save all states of all object to file